Research shows nearly a third of giving happens at the end of the year, so now is the time to focus on

 - Celebrate your success

 During the end of the year frenzy, don’t forget to thank your supporters and volunteers!
 Dedicate one of your emails to celebrating what your organization has achieved this year.
 Include a list of highlights, pictures from events, or a holiday picture of staff, and start building excitement for the coming year.
-(Your annual report is also a great tool for communicating your accomplishments as an agency).
+(Your annual report is also an excellent tool for communicating your accomplishments as an agency).

 - Send a thank you